-Our virtual SWC Reading Series continues in November.
-Registration is free, and we’ll raffle books at all readings.
+Registration for our virtual SWC Reading Series is free, and we’ll raffle books at all readings.

 Fourth Thursday SWC Reading Series: Venita Blackburn (Black Jesus and Other Superheroes, fiction), Doris Iarovici (Minus One, fiction), Matthew Thorburn (The Grace of Distance, poetry) and Bess Winter (Machines of Another Era, fiction)